nicoappel/nicoappel/README.md

 ## Hi there 👋

+I am not a developer.

+But, hey, let’s see if I can do some damage.

 <!--
 **nicoappel/nicoappel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.